Regularized Integrals on Riemann Surfaces and Modular Forms: Abstract

 \section{Abstract}

 We introduce a simple procedure to integrate differential forms with arbitrary holomorphic poles on Riemann surfaces.
 It gives rise to an intrinsic regularization of such singular integrals in terms of the underlying conformal geometry.
 Applied to products of Riemann surfaces, this regularization scheme establishes an analytic theory for integrals over configuration spaces, including Feynman graph integrals arising from two dimensional chiral quantum field theories.
 Specializing to elliptic curves, we show such regularized graph integrals are almost-holomorphic modular forms that geometrically provide modular completions of the corresponding ordered $A$-cycle integrals.
-This leads to a simple geometric proof of the mixed-weight quasi-modularity of ordered $A$-cycle integrals, as well as novel combinatorial formulae for all the components of different weights.